 “Providing easy access to science resources such as those developed by the UTAS STEM Education and Outreach Group allows time-challenged teachers to be effective in providing their pupils with extra opportunities for science engagement.”

-On July 31 2013, Chief Scientist Professor Ian Chubb released the position paper: “Science, Technology, Engineering and Mathematics (STEM) in the National Interest: A Strategic Approach”.
+On July 31 2013, Chief Scientist Professor Ian Chubb released the position paper: “Science, Technology, Engineering and Mathematics (STEM) in the National Interest: A Strategic Approach (PDF)”.

 The paper presents an approach for a national strategy to guide Australia’s STEM enterprise and was released in an address to the National Press Club.